exakat/php-dictionary/dictionary.rst

 Stringable is a type, which represents variables that may be used as as string : either a string, a heredoc or a string constant; or an object which has the `__toString()` method.

-Stringable is automatically added to any class (and subclass) that has the `__toString()` method, though it is recommended to add it explicitely.
+Stringable is automatically added to any class (and subclass) that has the `__toString()` method, though it is recommended to add it explicitly.

 .. code-block:: php